Interrogating the Text: Workshop for Book Reviewers and Critics

 British Library Knowledge Centre, Eliot Room

 What constitutes a ‘good’ and ‘objective’ review?
 In this interactive workshop, we will look at both traditional long-form reviews, and the growing field of Bookstagram reviews.
-Reviewers Kinna Likimani (Kinna Reads) & Sarah Ozo-Irabor (Books & Rhymes) will guide you through a set of exercises to hone your inner critic.
+Reviewer Sarah Ozo-Irabor (Books & Rhymes) and Niki Igbaroola (The Book Banque) will guide you through a set of exercises to hone your inner critic.

 At the end of the session, attendees will be more confident in their skills as book reviewers and critics, have a broader understanding of the many different mediums and platforms on which their reviews can be published, be more confident of the literary ecosystem and their place in it.

 Informative, Interactive, and engaged workshop where attendees are invited to actively participate in the discussion.
 Attendees who are able to, are invited to bring one written paragraph review of any book review they have written – this is not mandatory as the workshop is open to all.

 - Is it possible to be an ‘objective’ reviewer?

 - Review of books we liked (about books we did not like)